-Expanded Dental The Protective Association offers several varied plans to suit our members needs.
-Benefits CIGNA HMO: This is a dental health maintenance (DHMO) that provides dental coverage nationwide. • No deductibles or annual maximum of benefits; and no claim forms to file. • You pay reduced fees for procedures and there are no waiting periods. • Orthodontia is covered for dependents up to age 19, with a lifetime benefit of \$1,500.
-CIGNA PPO: This dental plan allows you the freedom to use a dentist in the network for a higher level of payment or you have the freedom to use your own dentist even if he/she is not in the network and be paid at a lesser rate. • Annual deductible for individuals is \$100 and \$300 for a family. • Annual maximum of benefits is \$1,200 per covered person.
-PPO dentists file claims. • Class III - Major Restorative services are covered after a 12-month waiting period. • Class IV- Orthodontia is covered for dependents up to age 19 with a \$1,500 lifetime maximum after a 24 month waiting period has been met.
-DentaQuest: This dental plan is a DHMO available in DC, MD and VA only. • No deductibles or annual maximum of benefits; and no claim forms to file. • You pay reduced fees for covered procedures and there are no waiting periods. • Orthodontia is covered (No age restrictions).
-CIGNA International: This plan is exclusively for our overseas population. • Annual maximum of benefits is \$1,200 per covered person. • Multi-lingual Customer Service 24 hours a day, 365 days a year. • Referrals to screened/qualified dentists worldwide. • Class III - Major Restorative care is covered after 12-months. • Class IV - Orthodontia is covered for dependents up to age 19, with a \$1,500 lifetime benefit after a 24-month waiting period has been met. • The plan also provides benefits for services rendered in the United States, but at a reduced coverage.
-Legal Services: A number of firms located in the Washington D.C. metropolitan area serve our Legal Services members at special rates.
+Term Life Insurance • Up to \$300,000 of coverage Includes a living care and a dependent education benefit Covers acts of terrorism or war Keep after leaving government service Keep alter leaving government service Immediate Benefit Plan • This is a \$15,000 term life insurance plan (\$7,500 at age 70) to help cover some of the immediate expenses such as mortgage, funeral expenses and other medical costs.
+This benefit is paid to the beneficiary(ies) generally within two business days after notification of enrollee's death is received by AFSPA . • This optional term life insurance plan is issued by the Prudential Insurance Company of America, a leader in the insurance industry for over 125 years. • No physical exam is required when enrolling in the Plan during a qualifying event. • See our Web site (www.AFSPA.org/IBP) for eligibility requirements and online enrollment.
+Expanded Dental The PROTECTIVE ASSOCIATION offers several varied plans to suit our members' needs.
+Benefits CIGNA HMO: This is a dental health maintenance organization (DHMO) that provides dental coverage nationwide. • No deductibles or annual maximums; and no claim forms to file. • You pay reduced fees for procedures and there are no waiting periods. • Orthodontia is covered for dependents up to age 19, with a lifetime benefit of \$1,500.
+CIGNA PPO: This dental plan allows you the freedom to use a dentist in the network for a higher benefit level or you can use your own dentist even if he/she is not in the network and be paid at a lower level.
+Annual deductible is \$100 for individuals and \$300 for family. • Annual maximum of benefits is \$1,200 per covered person.
+PPO dentists file claims.
+Class III - Major Restorative Services are covered after a 12-month waiting period. • Class IV- Orthodontia is covered for dependents up to age 19, with a \$1,500 lifetime maximum after a 24-month waiting period.
+DentaQuest: This dental plan is a DHMO available in DC, MD and VA only. • No deductibles or annual maximums; and no claim forms to file.
+You pay reduced fees for covered procedures and there are no waiting periods.Orthodontia is covered with no age restrictions.
+CIGNA International: This plan is exclusively for our overseas population . • Annual maximum is \$1,200 per covered person. • Multi-lingual Customer Service is available 24 hours a day, 365 days a year.
+Referrals to screened/qualified dentists worldwide are available.
+Class III - Major Restorative Services are covered after a 12-month waiting period. • Class IV - Orthodontia is covered for dependents up to age 19, with a \$1,500 lifetime benefit after a 24-month waiting period. • The plan also provides benefits for services rendered in the United States, but at a reduced rate and annual deductibles apply.

+Legal Services Legal Services: A number of firms located in the Washington DC metropolitan area serve our members at special rates.
 Services include, but are not limited to: civil litigation, wills, immigration, estate planning, real estate, family law and adoptions (international and domestic).
-Travel Assistance • Emergency medical evacuation; on-the-spot medical payments; worldwide medical referrals and Services medical monitoring; prescription replacement assistance; repatriation of remains benefit
+Travel Assistance Services Emergency medical evacuation; on-the-spot medical payments; worldwide medical referrals and medical monitoring; prescription replacement assistance; and repatriation of remains benefit 10% discount for AFSPA members Accidental Death and Dismembership Insurance Up to \$300,000 of coverage Covers loss by act of terrorism or a declared or undeclared war at 50% of the Principal sum Dependent education benefit included

-For information and written material on any of the above programs, please contact us at:
+For information or written material on any of the above programs, please contact us at: